Article Table Of Contents

 If you're measuring the neighborhoods in Bellevue where crime is low and everyone wants to live, this is an accurate list.

 For more Washington reading, check out:

-- These Are The 10 Most Boring Places In Washington
+- Safest Places In Washington

-- These Are The 10 Dumbest Cities In Washington
+- Best Cities For Singles In Washington

-- These Are The 10 Worst Places To Live In Washington
+- Most Expensive Places To Live In Washington